 UMAM Polygon VII, Management Unit 3, consists of 11.5 acres of bedded planted slash pine restored to a hydric pine flatwood.
 The overstory was dominated by planted slash pine at 880 trees per acre.
-The shrub layer was well developed and the understory largely absent due to the coverage of the trees and
+The shrub layer was well developed, and the understory largely absent due to the coverage of the trees and

-During the 2020 monitoring 37 species were observed an increase of five species from the previous year.
-The site diversity continues to improve as the site develops.
-Bare ground was low at 5 percent.
-Nuisance shrub species cover was 0.7 percent and herbaceous species cover was 94.3 percent cover.

 During the 2021monitoring 44 species were observed.
 The site diversity continues to improve as the site develops.
 Bare ground was low at 5.2 percent.
 Nuisance shrub species cover was 0.3 percent and herbaceous species cover was 94.5 percent cover.

-(Table 8, Figure 20).
+During the 2022 monitoring 25 species were observed.
+The site diversity continues to improve as the site develops.
+Bare ground was low at 20.7 percent.
+Nuisance shrub species cover was 2.5 percent and herbaceous species cover was 96.5 percent cover (Table 8, Figure 20).

-The management activities used to restore UMAM VII, Management Unit 3 were completed.
+The management activities used to restore UMAM VII, Management Unit 3 have been completed.
 A diverse wet flatwoods understory continues to develop.